ave3i/yavapis/GUIDE.md

 ### Import the Namespace

-At the top of your code file:
+Go to your `.cs` file of your exploit, and at the top of your code file add:

 ```csharp
 using yourAPI;